ssciwr/lunch-time-python/README.md

 * give us a better idea about the potential audience and what libraries we should present.
 * make us send you a reminder the day before the session

-If you want to suggest a library for presentation, you can also send an [email to the SSC developers](mailto:ssc@iwr.uni-heidelberg.de)
+Suggestions for libraries to present are very welcome as a [github issue](https://github.com/ssciwr/lunch-time-python/issues/new/choose) or as an [email to the SSC developers](mailto:ssc@iwr.uni-heidelberg.de)

 ## Licensing